Non-binary characters in fiction: Steven Universe and beyond

 Steven Universe is only one of the many animated series with characters that identify outside the gender binary.
 One of the first characters was Princess Sapphire in Princess Knight.
-Sapphire was raised as a boy by her father since women are not eligible to inherit the throne; this storyline has led some reviewers to interpret her as genderqueer.
-Many years later, in 2003, Kino's Journey, featured another character outside the binary as well.
-In this series, the protagonist, Kino, was assigned female at birth, but has an "androgynous persona," alternating between using feminine and masculine pronouns, while resisting those that attempt to pin a gender on them as a "girl" or "boy."
-This led some reviewers to call Kino one of the "rare transmasculine anime protagonists."
-One year afterward, bro'Town began.
-In this show, Brother Ken is fa'afafine, a Samoan concept for a third gender, a person who is born biologically male but is raised and sees themself as female A few years later, in 2009, Kämpfer featured a genderqueer character.
-Natsuru Senō is a second-year student at Seitetsu High School and has a crush on Kaede Sakura, one of the school's beauties.
-Apart from Sapphire, Kino, and Natsuru, there is Violet Harper/Halo in Young Justice.
-Halo is genderqueer, not identifying as male or female In 2011, Nathan Seymour / Fire Emblem was a character in Tiger & Bunny.
+Sapphire was raised as a boy by her father because women are not eligible to inherit the throne; this storyline has led some reviewers to interpret her as genderqueer.
+Kino's Journey, featured another character outside the binary.
+The protagonist, Kino, was assigned female at birth, but has an "androgynous persona", alternating between using feminine and masculine pronouns, while resisting those that attempt to pin a gender on them as a "girl" or "boy".
+This led some reviewers to call Kino one of the "rare transmasculine anime protagonists". bro'Town featured Brother Ken is fa'afafine, a Samoan concept for a third gender, a person who is born biologically male but is raised and sees themself as female.
+Violet Harper/Halo in Young Justice is genderqueer, not identifying as male or female.

+In 2011, Nathan Seymour / Fire Emblem was a character in Tiger & Bunny.
 Nathan is a highly effeminate homosexual man who identifies as genderqueer though he prefers to be identified as a woman at times, often spending more time with the female heroes while flirting with the male heroes.
-A few years later, from 2014 to 2015, Knights of Sidonia featured another character outside the binary.
+Knights of Sidonia featured another character outside the binary.
 Izana Shinatose belongs to a new, nonbinary third gender that originated during the hundreds of years of human emigration into space.
-Wren in Middle School Moguls who is non-binary.
-In 2017, Milo in Danger & Eggs, an agender character, who uses they/them pronouns, first appeared.
+Milo in Danger & Eggs, an agender character, who uses they/them pronouns, first appeared.
 Milo later forms a band with the show's protagonists, DD Danger and Philip, named the Buck Buck Trio and play a music festival together.
 Tyler Ford, an agender model and speaker is the voice of Milo, said they loved that their character, is an "accurate representation" of them.
-Finally, in 2019, Stars Align featured Yū Asuka, a character who is not sure of whether they are "binary trans, x-gender, or something else entirely" and is still figuring their gender identity.
+Stars Align featured Yū Asuka, a character who is not sure of whether they are "binary trans, x-gender, or something else entirely" and is still figuring their gender identity.